pacorrei/HTB_WriteUp/Machines/Medium/IClean/IClean.md

 ![nmap](./assets/images/nmap.png)

-The ports 22, YOUR_PORT are open.
+The ports 22, 80 are open.
 Let's check the port 80 first.
 For that we need to add the **domain** to our **hosts** file.

 ```bash